“Gentlemen, I have arrived and there will be no withdrawal without written orders and these orders shall never be issued.” – Sam Manekshaw

 5. The mutual admiration between Manekshaw and the Gorkhas.

 Although Manekshaw never actually commanded any Gorkha regiment, he was an avowed admirer of Gorkha soldiers.
-He could never actually decide which of the two regiment (5 or 8 Gorkhas) he liked more, so he carried two lanyards representing both regiments.
+He could never actually decide which of the two regiments (5 or 8 Gorkhas) he liked more, so he carried two lanyards representing both regiments.
 In fact, so impressed was he by the fighting skills and valour of the gritty Gorkhas, that he famously said,

 “If a soldier says he is not afraid of death, he is either lying or he is a Gorkha.”